omfj/hocs/README.md

 A simple command line tool to create a static documentation site from markdown files.

+Created for an assignment in the course [Advanced functional programming (INF221)](https://www.uib.no/emne/INF221) at the University of Bergen.

 ## Installation

 Clone the repo and run `stack install`.
 This will create an executable called `hocs-exe` in `bin/`.